nadeemak184/imc-open-gateway/README.md

 - `.github/workflows/ci.yml` — simple CI that installs dependencies and runs linters/tests
 - `examples/` — example integration snippets for Python & JS
 - `LICENSE` — MIT

-This is a complete starter repo you can push to GitHub.
-Customize providers (actual Open Gateway API credentials) in `backend/app/core/config.py`.

 ## Quickstart (local)